Study Abroad

 New Study Abroad Opportunities

-The Global Studies Center is pleased to announce a new study abroad program—Pitt in Romania: Identity and Global Politics—led by Dr. Horia Dijmarescu (Political Science).
+The Global Studies Center is pleased to announce a new study abroad program—Identity and Global Politics in Romania—led by Dr. Horia Dijmarescu (Political Science).
 Students who participate in the program will immerse themselves in a wide array of political, social, cultural, and economic phenomena that transect national boundaries and affect how Romanians come to see themselves within local, regional, national, and supranational contexts.
 Students will explore tensions, contradictions, and conflicts that arise from varied conceptions of nationality and investigate how national and European identities interact in the institutional context of the European Union and against the backdrop of Romania’s historical transition from Socialist totalitarianism to Capitalist parliamentary democracy.
 The program is interdisciplinary and explicitly adopts a global studies approach.
-The courses students will take on this program will count for certificates in Global Studies, European Union Studies, and REEES, as well as for majors and minors in Political Science.
-Students studying sociology and history are also encouraged to apply.
-Students who are interested in participating may apply until Jan.
-22, 2024.
-If you have questions, please contact Dr. Dijmarescu or Kelsey Sobecki in the Global Experiences Office.
+Course credits will count towards the Global Studies Certificate: Politics and Economy Concentration.

 Pitt in Senegal